beesayers/Student-Database/README.md

 When the user wishes to print a range of students, the program prompts the user whether they would like to print by order of GPA, major, or group ID, and prompts again for the range the user would like to print.
 All students within the selected range are then printed to screen.

-When the user wishes to end the program, they only need enter "no" when prompted if they wish to continue the program.
+When the user wishes to end the program, they only need enter "no" when prompted "Would you like to continue the program?".